armaksymov/web_government/README.md

   - Provide a solution with a secure log on and registration features, to allow users use their username and password, as well as banking application to connect to their account.
   - Pull personal user data either from user registration prompts or from the banking registration data.
   - Provide users with the list of their private documents and allow them to add custom documents and safely store them.
-  - Allow users access various governmental services including, but not limited to: paying fines, paying off tickets, filing taxes, requesting criminal or backgroung records, etc.
+  - Allow users access various governmental services including, but not limited to: paying fines, paying off tickets, filing taxes, requesting criminal or background records, etc.

 ## Getting Started
   To get a feel of our application, please feel free to download the latest release by navigating to the releases tab and selecting the freshest version.